0xRadioAc7iv/rate-limiter/README.md

 ## Configuration

+- `key` The string to identify each client's rate limit.
 - `limit` Number of allowed requests in the specified window.
 Default is 5.
 - `window` Time Interval (in seconds) for which the rate limiter will track requests.
 Default is 60.
 - `cleanUpInterval` Time Interval (in seconds) to cleanup stale rate data.
 Default is 30.